Chapter 1 · From Statistical Models to Intelligent Systems

 The Transformer Revolution

 The real inflection point arrived with deep learning and the Transformer architecture.
-Originally developed by Google researchers, Transformers solved a problem that had plagued every previous approach: how to maintain meaningful context across long, complex conversations.
+Originally developed by Google researchers, the Transformer replaced recurrent sequence processing with an attention-based architecture that could model relationships across an entire input more efficiently.4 That solved a problem that had plagued every previous approach: how to maintain meaningful context across long, complex conversations.

 This architecture powered the GPT series from OpenAI:

-When ChatGPT launched publicly in November 2022, it reached one million users in five days — the fastest technology adoption in history.
-Google responded with Bard in 2023, powered by LaMDA — a dialogue-specific Transformer model pre-trained on 1.56 trillion words.
+When ChatGPT launched publicly in November 2022, it reached one million users in five days — one of the fastest consumer-technology adoption curves in history.
+Its significance was not only model scale.
+The usability shift came from instruction-following and human-feedback training methods that made large models more responsive to user intent.6 Google responded with Bard in 2023, powered by LaMDA — a dialogue-specific Transformer model pre-trained on 1.56 trillion words.

 The Stakes Have Never Been Higher